Danske Bank pleads guilty to resolve long-running Estonia money-laundering probe

 By Sarah N. Lynch

-WASHINGTON, Dec 13 (Reuters) - Danske Bank DANSKE.CO, the largest bank in Denmark, pleaded guilty to bank fraud on Tuesday and agreed to forfeit $2 billion as part of an agreement with the United States following an investigation into billions of dollars in illicit payments that flowed from high-risk clients in Russia and elsewhere, the Justice Department announced on Tuesday.
+WASHINGTON, Dec 13 (Reuters) - Danske Bank DANSKE.CO pleaded guilty to bank fraud conspiracy on Tuesday and agreed to forfeit $2 billion as part of an agreement with the United States to settle a long-running investigation involving billions of dollars in illicit payments.

-The accord with the Justice Department marks the first time the United States has taken action against the bank, following a lengthy investigation into its conduct across multiple countries including Great Britain, Denmark and Estonia.
+The accord with the Justice Department marks the first time the United States has taken action against Denmark's biggest bank in what has become one of the world's biggest money-laundering scandals.

+It follows a lengthy investigation into Danske's conduct across multiple countries after the bank's now-shuttered Estonia branch allowed some 200 billion euros ($212 billion) in funds from high-risk clients in Russia and other countries to flow through the U.S. financial system.

+“We have cooperated since we were approached by the authorities and accept the terms of the resolutions, Martin Blessing, Danske's Chairman of the Board of Directors, said in a statement.
+"We offer our unreserved apology and take full responsibility for the unacceptable failures and misconduct of the past, which have no place at Danske Bank today."

-In addition to the criminal plea, the bank also separately settled on Tuesday a parallel civil investigation with the U.S. Securities and Exchange Commission.
+In addition to the criminal plea with the Justice Department, the bank also separately settled on Tuesday a parallel civil investigation with the U.S. Securities and Exchange Commission.
+It agreed to pay $413 million in penalties and disgorgement to the SEC, and it also settled with Danish authorities.

-The Justice Department said it intends to credit the bank $850 million in payments that will be used to resolve other separate criminal and civil claims with the SEC and with Danish authorities.
+Of the $2 billion, the Justice Department said it will credit $850 million to resolve the SEC and Danish probes.

+Although no individuals were charged on Tuesday, Kenneth Polite, the Assistant Attorney General for the Justice Department's Criminal Division, said the investigation is not yet over.

+"Our investigation continues.
+It is ongoing.
+And the investigations of our international partners are ongoing," Polite told Reuters in a phone interview.

 In court filings, the bank admitted it defrauded U.S. banks between 2008 and 2016 by allowing high-risk non-resident customers from other countries, including Russia, through its Estonia branch.

-Prosecutors said the bank's Estonia office attracted clients by promising them they could transfer large amounts of money with little oversight.
+Prosecutors said the bank's Estonia office attracted clients by telling them they could transfer large amounts of money with little oversight.

 The Justice Department said the bank's employees also worked to hide the nature of the illicit transactions by using shell companies to obscure ownership of the funds.